davidsun1122/tweet_wrangling-project/README.md

-# tweet_wrangling-project
+# tweet_wrangling-project WeRateDog

+Introduction
+This project is for Udacity WeRateDogs Twitter account using Python, documented in a Jupyter Notebook (wrangle_act.ipynb).

 Project Details
-Your tasks in this project are as follows:
+Tasks in this project are as follows:

 Data wrangling, which consists of: